 Student safety is the responsibility of both students and staff.
 Staff members are familiar with emergency procedures such as evacuation procedures, fire and tornado drills, safety drills in the event of a terrorist or other violent attack, and accident reporting procedures.
 If a student is aware of any dangerous situation or accident, s/he must notify a staff person immediately.
+See Something, Say Something cannot contact the parent/guardian.
+If your child has a medical condition, which could require emergency attention, please notify the Office.

-Each student enrolled in Barberton Elementary Schools must have emergency information entered into Final Forms.
+Each student enrolled in Barberton Schools must have emergency information entered into Final Forms.
 Carefully complete the space for emergency numbers of people the office could contact in the event of an illness or emergency.
-These people will be contacted only in the event that we cannot contact the parent/guardian.
-If your child has a medical condition, which could require emergency attention, please notify the Office.
+These people will be contacted only in the event that we